hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 (see the [Best Practices](#best-practices) section), and even when they do occur, they have straightforward resolutions.

+TODO: discuss strong vs. weak ordering

 ##### Relationship versus Non-Relationship State

 The state that's managed by this protocol is only the state that embodies relationship knowledge in a DID Doc.
-Plenty of other state may exist, such as a history of credentials presented in both directions, a log of other messages and interactions, rich policy configured in either direction, and so forth.
+Plenty of other state may exist, such as a history of credentials presented in either direction, a log of other messages and interactions, rich policy configured in either direction, and so forth.
 Such things are not managed in this protocol.
 (TODO: see [this note](#applying-this-protocol-to-other-state) about